Photoproductions of dileptons, photons, and light vector mesons in p-p, p-Pb, and Pb-Pb collisions at Large Hadron Collider energies: Abstract

 \section{Abstract}

-The photoproductions of large $p_{T}$ dileptons, photons, and light vector mesons in p-p, p-Pb and Pb-Pb collisions at Large Hadron Collider (LHC) energies are studied, where the fragmentation processes and the ultra-incoherent photon channel are included.
-An exact treatment is improved to deal with the photoproduction and fragmentation processes in heavy ion collisions, which recovers the equivalent photon approximation (EPA) in the limit $Q^{2}\rightarrow0$ and can avoid double counting effectively.
-The $Q^{2}$, $p_{T}$ and $y_{r}$ distributions are predicted.
-The total cross sections and the kinematical relations of involved variables are also achieved.
-The numerical results indicate that: photoproduction processes can improve the contributions of large $p_{T}$ dileptons, photons, and light vector mesons in heavy ion collisions, especially in the large $y_{r}$ and $p_{T}$ domain.
-For p-Pb collisions or when $|y_{r}|> 1.5$ at LHC energies, photoproduction processes start to play a fundamental role, which is even larger than the contribution of initial parton hard scattering.
-Otherwise, ultra-incoherent photon channel can provide the meaningful contributions, and thus it is also the important channel of photoproduction processes.
-EPA is only applicable in a very restricted domain (small $y$ and $Q^{2}$ domain), and is very sensitive to the value of $y_{\textrm{max}}$ and $Q^{2}_{\textrm{max}}$.
-The EPA error appears when $y>0.29$ and $Q^{2}>0.1~\textrm{GeV}^{2}$, and this error are much serious in p-Pb and Pb-Pb collisions.
-When dealing with widely kinematics regions, the exact treatment needs to be adopted.
+The photoproduction of large $p_{T}$ dileptons, photons and light vector mesons in p-p, p-Pb and Pb-Pb collisions at LHC energies is studied, where the fragmentation processes and the ultra-incoherent photon channel are included.
+An exact treatment is developed for photoproduction processes in heavy ion collisions, which recovers the equivalent photon approximation (EPA) in the limit $Q^{2}\rightarrow0$ and can avoid double counting effectively.
+The full kinematical relations are also achieved.
+We present the results as the distributions in $Q^{2}$, $p_{T}$ and $y_{r}$, the total cross sections are also estimated.
+The numerical results indicate that: the contribution of photoproduction processes is evident in the large $p_{T}$ and $y_{r}$ regions, and starts to play a fundamental role in p-Pb collisions.
+The ultra-incoherent photon emission is a important channel of photoproduction processes, which can provide the meaningful contributions.
+EPA is only applicable in small $y$ and $Q^{2}$ domains, and is very sensitive to the values of $y_{\mathrm{max}}$ and $Q^{2}_{\mathrm{max}}$.
+The EPA errors appear when $y>0.29$ and $Q^{2}>0.1~\mathrm{GeV}^{2}$, and are rather serious in p-Pb and Pb-Pb collisions.
+When dealing with widely kinematical regions, the exact treatment needs to be adopted.